opencpu/opencpu-server/README.md

 OpenCPU Cloud Server
 --------------------

-This repository contains the sources for the opencpu cloud server.
+This repository contains the sources for the opencpu server (aka cloud server).
 It consists of the following packages:

  * `opencpu-server` - rApache based opencpu cloud server
  * `opencpu-cache` - nginx based reverse proxy with caching (debian/ubuntu only)